The quick answer is YES. Roof battens no matter how you look at them are a structural element of any roof.

 90 x 45

-Your options of roof batten size here will be determined by the weight and span of your metal roof panels.
+Your options of size here will be determined by the weight and span of your metal roof panels.

 Each product requirement is different.
-For example, roof batten spacing for (0.42BMT) metal roofing needs to be no more than 1100 mm apart.
-Whereas batten spacing for 0.48BMT metal roofing can spread up to 1600 mm apart.
+For example, spacing for (0.42BMT) metal roofing needs to be no more than 1100 mm apart.
+Whereas spacing for 0.48BMT metal roofing can spread up to 1600 mm apart.